mmkktt2003/HandWritten-Digit-Recognition-for-Burmese-digits/README.md

 # Burmese Handwritten Digit Recognition

-A convolutional neural network that recognises handwritten Burmese digits (0-9), trained on the [BHDD dataset](https://github.com/baseresearch/BHDD), which is the Burmese counterpart to MNIST.
+A convolutional neural network that recognises handwritten Burmese digits (0-9), trained on the [BHDD dataset](https://github.com/baseresearch/BHDD).
 Includes an interactive Tkinter app where you can draw a digit and get a instant prediction.

 ## How to run it